-\item{The fact that the measured $\vec k$-dependence of the gap is well approximated by $d(\vec k)$ implies that the effective interaction remains short-range as low as optimal doping.
+The fact that the measured $\vec k$-dependence of the gap is well approximated by $d(\vec k)$ implies that the effective interaction remains short-ranged even for $p$ as small as $p_{\textrm{opt}}$.
 This precludes any theory that identifies optimal doping with the point at which the pairing arises primarily from the exchange of any familiar quantum-critical collective mode.
-(Note, this does not imply that there are no quantum critical points under the superconducting dome - given the plethora of intertwined orders, such quantum critical points may well arise in some circumstances.\footnote{For instance, the observation\cite{ramshawQO} of an apparently divergent electron effective mass seen in quantum oscillations in YBCO as $p$ approach a critical value $ \sim p_{opt}$ is strong evidence of the existence of a quantum critical point in the ``normal'' state obtained when superconductivity is quenched with a high magnetic field. } However, to the extent that $\Delta(\vec k) \propto d(\vec k)$, we conclude that no quatum critical mode is the prime driver of superconductivity.)
+Note that this does not imply that there are no quantum critical points under the superconducting dome --- given the plethora of intertwined orders, such quantum critical points may well arise in some circumstances.
+(For instance, the observation\cite{ramshawquantum oscillation} of an apparently divergent electron effective mass seen in quantum oscillations in YBCO as $p$ approaches a critical value $ \sim p_{opt}$ is strong evidence of the existence of a quantum critical point in the `normal' state, obtained when superconductivity is quenched with a high magnetic field.)
+However, to the extent that $\Delta(\vec k) \propto d(\vec k)$, we conclude that no quantum critical mode is the prime driver of superconductivity.

-From this perspective, it is interesting to compare the $\vec k$-dependence of the gap in the hole-doped cuprates with the corresponding (not nearly as well documented) behavior of the electron-doped cuprates.
-In the electron doped materials, even at optimal doping there is direct evidence of antiferromagnetic fluctuations with a correlation length large compared to one lattice constant.
-To the extent that these fluctuations play a significant role in the pairing interaction, one would expect this to lead to a much more structured $\Delta(\vec k)$.
-Indeed, suggestive evidence of a non-monotonic dependence of the gap along the Fermi surface has been observed - see Ref. \cite{greenereview} for a review. } \end{itemize}
+From this viewpoint, it is interesting to compare the $\vec k$-dependence of the gap in the hole-doped cuprates with the corresponding (not nearly as well documented) behaviour of the electron-doped cuprates.
+In the electron-doped materials, even at optimal doping there is direct evidence of antiferromagnetic fluctuations with a correlation length that is large compared to the lattice constant.
+Given that these fluctuations play a role in the pairing interaction, a much more structured $\Delta(\vec k)$ would be expected: indeed, suggestive evidence of a non-monotonic dependence of the gap along the Fermi surface has been observed (see ref. \cite{greenereview} for a review).